Business Central Essentials vs Premium User Licenses

 Assembly vs Production Management in Business Central.

-One of the first decisions in a Microsoft Business Central implementation for a manufacturing environment comes down to whether you are going to use Assembly or Production Management.
-This is going to define whether you should have the Business Central premium vs essential level subscription.
 There are a few cases where a company using Assembly might want Service also, but that is fairly rare.
 The Assembly module is a “lightweight” manufacturing module embedded in the essential level product.
 The Production Management module is much more robust (described above) and is in Premium.

-4 Factors impacting the Assembly vs Production Management in Business Central decision
+4 Factors Impacting the Assembly vs Production Management in Business Central Decision

 Here are 4 factors that we use to determine what level of manufacturing might work for a customer.